 In the ‘net zero’ Carbon scenario, all natural gas used by the nation will have to be replaced by Blue (or Green) Hydrogen and 100% of the CO2 generated by SMR will have to be captured and stored.
 It is questionable whether CCS technology can achieve the necessary level of storage fidelity, with many predictions that significant leakage of CO2 is likely in large-scale CCS schemes .

-Finally, since there are no existing large scale carbon capture facilities in the UK, there is also an important question of whether this technology could be rolled-out in-time for full-scale deployment for the entire UK energy system, by 2030, 2040 or even 2050.
+Conclusions: Creation of ‘Blue’ Hydrogen releases significant at least 10% of the CO2 into the atmosphere, because the carbon capture process is not perfect.
+So ‘Blue’ Hydrogen is not that ‘green’ after all!
+Since there are no existing large scale carbon capture facilities in the UK, there is also an important question of whether this technology could be rolled-out in-time for full-scale deployment for the entire UK energy system, by 2030, 2040 or even 2050.

 It is difficult to compare the energy efficiency of Blue Hydrogen with electricity for heavy goods vehicles because of the fundamental inefficiencies of converting chemical energy (thermodynamic ‘heat’) into mechanical/electrical energy (thermodynamic ‘work’) in a power station.
 One fair comparison is shown in figure 4 below.
 On the right is the pathway for creating Blue Hydrogen from 100 kWh of Methane by SMR; compressing and transporting it in a lorry, and converting it to electricity to propel the vehicle.
 Accounting for all the energy losses in the process chain, 29kWh would be available at the wheels of the vehicle.
 On the left of figure 4 is the pathway for using the same 100kWh of methane to generate ‘clean electricity’ in a Combined Cycle Gas Turbine, CCGT, (as used in modern gas-fired power stations), then transmitting the electricity via the grid and using it to power an ERS lorry.
 In this case 49kWh would be available at the wheels of the vehicle.
 Both processes would require capturing and sequestering the CO2 to make them ‘clean’ (zero carbon).

 The amount of methane (natural gas) needed to power the UK’s heavy vehicle fleet for a year by these two pathways can be calculated using some of the assumptions in Figure 2.
 The answer is 73 TWh (TerraWatt hours = billions of kWh) of Methane (263 PetaJoules) for the electrification route and 124 TWh of Methane (446 PJ) for the Blue Hydrogen route.
 So 70% more natural gas would be needed to fuel Blue Hydrogen vehicles than to generate clean electricity and power electric vehicles.
 That inevitably means 70% higher energy costs.
-(Note that this calculation assumes that the CCS processes in both pathways have the same level of inefficiency.
+(Note that this calculation assumes that the CCS processes in both pathways have the same level of inefficiency, which is ignored.
 This is reasonable because both routes would need to use similar technologies for carbon capture.
-(See .)
+See .)